Serving the churches of Kendal and District

 Week of Prayer for Christian Unity 18-25 January2018

 Carol Singing at the Birdcage on December 9th.
 A small choir of just over a dozen, but excellent singing, with Liz L playing the keyboard.
 A very enjoyable way of getting into the Christmas spirit, and it was good to treat passers-by to songs about the real Christmas.
-All money collected is being given to Manna House.
+All money collected was given to Manna House.

 Christmas Coffee morning - took place on Friday December 22nd.